ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

 # DB2 Inventory Database
-This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration)
+This project is part of the 'IBM Integration Reference Architecture' suite, available at [https://github.com/ibm-cloud-architecture/refarch-integration](https://github.com/ibm-cloud-architecture/refarch-integration).
+This project represents on-premise deployment so you need a running DB2 server to install the database.
+August 2018, we are reusing this project for a lift and shift to the IBM cloud.
+The tutorial can be read [here](docs/db2-cloud.md)

 ## Goals
-This project supports scripts to create DB2 inventory database and load it with 12 items related to old computers.
+This project supports scripts to create DB2 `Inventory` database and load it with 12 items related to old computers.
 The Data model looks like the following diagram:

 ![](docs/inventory-model.png)